RaananW/WebWorkers-IndexedDB/README.md

     cursor.continue();
 }
 ```
-4. [WebWorker] Do the work (the exact same function that was used in the main thread's work).
+4. [Web Worker] Do the work (the exact same function that was used in the main thread's work).
 [Main Thread] Update the progress bar.
-5. [WebWorker] Notify the main thread that we are finished.
+5. [Web Worker] Notify the main thread that we are finished.
 6. [Main thread] Load the records from the db (to simulate an update that was done by the web worker).
 7. ???
 8. Profit.